Documentation

 • Word lists are being used for nonlists or specialized lists (e.g., sbbl)

-1. Regularly used paragraph styles may be composed at this time (e.g., senselines, block quotes, table column heads).
+1. Regularly used paragraph styles may be scribed at this time (e.g., senselines, block quotes, table column heads).

 2. Check footnotes and endnotes.
-Non-ScML paragraphs should be composed at this time (e.g., fnp/enp).
+Non-ScML paragraphs should be scribed at this time (e.g., fnp/enp).

 This includes but is not limited to the following: